 It created the need for the brands to have faster, stronger, wider and more global impact.

-Yes, and it works, in a sense.
+Kenneth Richard: It went from a localized trade event to a global everything event.
+Alexandre de Betak: Yes, and it works, in a sense.
 It really works and it doesn’t.
 Part of it works because obviously it’s a way of communicating brands that have proven successful.
 The brand’s awareness is growing bigger and better.
 The increase of the exposure through social media is naturally pushing the brand.
 Not just to be bigger, but to be better, to be different.
 There is hopefully more presence in quantity as well as in quality.

-It’s a complex thing.
+Kenneth Richard: Which leads us to the big conversation about the system.
+How the advent of technology and awareness gets in line with timing and the consumer.
+What is your take?
+Alexandre de Betak: It’s a complex thing.
 There is no definite answer.
 Of course it makes sense today for brands to show to the consumer what the consumer can buy, IF the consumer can really buy it, and if all trades align… because the consumer is looking at it.
 You have 500 to 1,000 people in a room, that’s trade; and then you have millions who are watching at the same time, the same thing, with the same quality, at the same level of precision, something they can’t buy for another six months.
 So it’s a very fair point that if one could, one would rather show what one can buy right away.
 Some brands like Burberry and Moschino have already tried it in certain ways, and it seemed to have proven very successful.

 If you were to generalize, New York’s Fashion Week is probably the most commercial and consumer-oriented one of them all.
 Some brands think that it’s a shame to spend all that money on press instead of on consumers.
 I never really agree, because I think that whatever money is spent, whatever energy and creative efforts are put into shows, is never wasted.
 It always goes to the consumer in one way or another.